 Like Senegal, the overwhelming majority of the population adhere to Islam.
-The Mandinka people have a plural majority, followed by the Fula, Wolof, Jola, and Soninke.
+The Mandinka people are the plurality, followed by the Fula, Wolof, Jola, and Soninke.

-Under Jammeh's rule, the Gambia exited the Commonwealth in 2015.
+Under Jammeh's rule, the Gambia exited The Commonwealth of Nations in 2015.
 He also changed the country's title to the Islamic Republic of the Gambia.
 Both policies were reversed by his successor.

-The country came to the world's attention recently due to the 2016 election and the constitutional crisis following it.
-A presidential election was held on the 1st of December, 2016, and in a surprise result, the elections commission declared Adama Barrow the winner of the presidential election, with 43.3% of the vote compared to Yahya Jammeh's 39.6% and Mama Kandeh's 17.1%.
-Jammeh had announced he would step down after losing the 2016 election before election, but declared the results void and called for a new vote on the 9th of December.
-Troops were then deployed in Banjul and Serekunda, as ECOWAS delegates tried and failed to persuade Jammeh to step down.
-A coalition of military forces from Senegal, Nigeria, and Ghana invaded the Gambia on the 19th January 2017 to compel him to relinquish power, and two days later, Jammeh surrendered presidential duties in favour of Barrow and was exiled to Equatorial Guinea.
+In 2016, the country came to the world's attention due to a contested presidential election occurring that year, as well as the constitutional crisis following it.
+In a surprise result, the elections commission declared Adama Barrow the winner of the presidential election, with 43.3% of the vote compared to Yahya Jammeh's 39.6%.
+Jammeh had previously announced that he would step down if he lost the election, but declared the results void and called for a new vote.
+Troops were then deployed in Banjul and Serekunda, as the Economic Community of West African States delegates tried and failed to persuade Jammeh to step down.
+A coalition of military forces from Senegal, Nigeria, and Ghana invaded the Gambia in January 2017 to compel him to relinquish power.
+Jammeh eventually surrendered presidential duties in favour of Barrow and was exiled to Equatorial Guinea.

 Related works include:

 - Unitary presidential republic

 - Largest city: Serekunda

 - Area: 10,689 km² (4,127 sq mi) (159th)

 - ISO-3166-1 Code: GM

 - Highest point: Red Rock (64 m/210 ft) (198th)